 Kyle Kingsbury Podcast / retired UFC Fighter

-Each week will contain specific exercises & readings, but will not require more than 1-2 hours.
-The bi-weekly group calls will be interactive, fun, and rewarding, yet only 1-2 hours as well.
+Each month we will have either a Sacred Hunting experience or an in-person group meeting.
+Between meetings, there will be specific suggested exercises and readings, but will not require more than 1-2 hours.
 This is meant to provide growth and introspection, NOT homework.

-The online program is all virtual.
-We will have the vision quest and dieta in the Austin, Texas area.
+We will have the Sacred Hunting experiences + vision quest and dieta in the Austin, Texas area.
 You will fly into that city for participation.

 North American indigenous people often used a vision quest for greater insight.
 This includes no food, no water, and a spot in nature for 4 full days.
 As a way of easing participants into this process, we only go for 3 days and small quantities of water is permitted.